derekjjackson/DH_PythonLibraries_JupyterNotebooks/README.md

 # DH_PythonLibraries_JupyterNotebooks
 Files and resources for using Data Science, Python, and Jupyter Notebooks in the practice of Digital Humanities

-To use the notebooks in a browser, copy and paste the URL for each notebook into [nbviewer](https://nbviewer.jupyter.org/).
+To use the notebooks in a browser go to [mybinder.org](https://hub.mybinder.org/user/derekjjackson-d-upyternotebooks-yi90p29d/tree).

 ## Notebooks